Hi, I'm Picky Apricot Steve Andrews. In this webinar, I'm going to show you how to set up events on your Wild Apricot site.

 Setting up an event

-To create and manage your Wild Apricot events, you go to the Events tab.
+To create and manage your Wild Apricot events, you go to the Events module by clicking the Events menu.

 You can manage an existing event by clicking on it within the list.
-To add a new event, you click the Add event button.
-You can create the new event from scratch, or copy an existing event to use as the basis for the new one.
+To create a copy of an existing event, click the Duplicate button beside the event within the events list.

 If you have events with limited space, you can choose to cap your event to a specific number of registrations.
 When the registration number is reached, event registration will be automatically disabled.